Anoka-Ramsey Community College

 Subsection i.
 Failing to maintain the minimum qualifications stated in Article II, Section A (as determined by the Student Senate Advisor).

 Subsection ii.
-Failing to carry out his/her membership responsibilities.
+Failing to carry out their membership responsibilities.

 Subsection iii.
 Behaving in a manner deemed unfit by the CSS.